 The standard source for population statistics is the census information published every 5 years by the Central Statistics Office (CSO).
 Navan maintained steady growth at each census from 1961 to 1996 with a particular spurt of population growth evident in the 1970's.
-However it was the period from 1996 to 2011 that saw unprecedented growth which was amongst the highest experienced by any urban centre in the country.
+However it was the period from 1996 to 2006 that saw unprecedented growth which was amongst the highest experienced by any urban centre in the country.
 The population of the Navan Environs increased by more than 125% from 9,363 persons in 1996 to 21,141 persons by 2006.
 It is interesting to note that the population of the legally defined Navan Town increased by a much smaller proportion during this same period from 3,447 persons to 3,710 persons, an increase of 7.6%.
-The change in the boundary of Navan Town Council in 2009 prevents direct comparisons between the Navan Town and Navan Environs population of 2011 with earlier years.
-Overall the Navan Town and Environs population increased by a phenomenal 205% between 1996 and 2011.
+Overall the Navan Town and Environs population increased by a phenomenal 94% between 1996 and 2006.An Post Geodirectory data would indicate that at the time of writing the current population of Navan is c.30,500 persons.